-The financial statements incorporated in this prospectus by reference to the Annual Report on Form 10-KSB of Siga Technologies, Inc. for the year ended December 31, 1999 have been so incorporated in reliance on the report of PricewaterhouseCoopers LLP, independent accountants, given on the authority of said firm as experts in auditing and accounting.
+The financial statements incorporated in this prospectus by reference to the Annual Report on Form 10-KSB of Siga Technologies, Inc. as of December 31, 2000 and for each of the two years in the period ended December 31, 2000 have been so incorporated in reliance on the report of PricewaterhouseCoopers LLP, independent accountants, given on the authority of said firm as experts in auditing and accounting.